Good for the body is the work of the body, good for the soul the work of the soul, and good for either the work of the other.

 2. On The Mind-Body Connection & Embodiment

-• Waking the Tiger: Healing Traumaย by Peter A. Levine:ย This book explores Somatic Experiencing, a body-focused approach to healing.
-It provides a practical framework for understanding how to release stored stress and emotion from the bodyโ€™s tissues, as hinted at in the yoga section of the article.
+• Waking the Tiger: Healing Traumaย by Peter A. Levine explores Somatic Experiencing, a body-focused approach to healing.
+It provides a practical framework for understanding how to release stored stress and emotion from the bodyโ€™s tissues, as hinted at in the article’s yoga section.

 3. On Nature & Spirituality